 Medicare’s 2018 Annual Election Period (AEP) is upon us.
 As with previous years, it begins on 15 October and ends on 7 December.

-To help you make the best choices possible, here are seven tips that will make finding the best Medicare Advantage or Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... plan easier.
+To help you make the best choices possible, here are seven tips that will make finding the best Medicare Advantage or Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... plan easier.

 Tip 1: Compare and Research Annually